yisar/asta/README.md

 :dart: Asta is a highly specialized full stack framework for SSR.
 It has no vdom on the server side and 0 js on the client side.
 Finally, it gets best QPS and Google scores.

-> Note this is early WIP!
+> Note this is early Development!
 It is not recommended to use this for anything serious yet.

 - no VDOM on server, 0 javascript on client.
 - write JSX and react-like syntax.